NEET/JEE Coaching Scholarship

 Now,

-Add 2 on both the sides
+Add 2 on both sides,

 Therefore,

-Range of function is
+Range of function

-Question:5 (ii) Find the range of each of the following functions
+Question:5 (ii) Find the range of each of the following functions:

 Answer: